ProdCor/Token-to-Face/README.md

 The part of this repository dedicated to reproducing the results from the research paper is divided into "comparison" and "probing".
 The folders "data" and "pretrained_models" are suggestions for places to insert data from the BEAT 2 dataset and model weights for each evaluated speech encoder, respectively.

+In each model folder, you will find general instructions to run the the speech encoder and the facial decoder to generate the blendshape vectors.

 #### Environment Installations

 In the "comparison", each model has its own conda environment.
 To create the environment, simply run